Classification of quasi-affine Generalized Dynkin Diagrams with Rank $ 5$: Appendix

 \subsection{About proof of main result}

-We find all quasi-affine GDDs over an arithmetic GDD A as follows.
-We first find all quasi-affine GDDs which are GDDs adding a vertex on vertex $1, 2, \cdots, n$, respectively, of A. For example, We find all quasi-affine GDDs which are GDDs adding a vertex on vertex $1$.
-Choice $i$, $2\le i \le n.$ Let B the GDD omitting vertex i of A. We find all GDDs by adding a vertex on vertex 1 of B such that they are arithmetic.
-Next we put vertex 1 into these GDDs.
+{\ } {\ } In order to find all quasi-affine {\rm GDD}s over an arithmetic {\rm GDD} $\alpha $ in Table B, we have to find all quasi-affine {\rm GDD}s which are {\rm GDD}s adding a vertex on Vertex $1, 2, \cdots, n$, respectively, of $\alpha $.
+For example, we find all quasi-affine {\rm GDD}s which are {\rm GDD}s adding a vertex on Vertex $1$.
+Choice $i$, $2\le i \le n.$ Let $\beta $ the {\rm GDD} omitting Vertex i of $\alpha $.
+We find all {\rm GDD}s by adding a vertex on Vertex 1 of $\beta $ such that they are arithmetic.
+Next we put Vertex 1 into these {\rm GDD}s.
 Finally we determine if they are quasi-affine.

 \end {document}